dalum/Purses.jl/README.md

 [![Build Status](https://travis-ci.org/dalum/Purses.jl.svg?branch=master)](https://travis-ci.org/dalum/Purses.jl)
 [![codecov](https://codecov.io/gh/dalum/Purses.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/dalum/Purses.jl)

 This package provides a simple and extensible type for wrapping a value that carries a small cache around with it—a purse.
 The cache is stored internally as a tuple, and the functions used for caching the entries are saved as a type parameter.
 This allows specialising on the function to retrieve the cached value using compile-time constants for indexing into the cache.
+Note that the default implementation, `Purse`, is assumed to be immutable.
+Mutations of a wrapped mutable object is explicitly unsupported at this moment.

 # Usage